WebAssembly/compact-import-section/proposals/compact-import-section/Overview.md

 ;; After
 importsec ::== section_2(list(imports))
-imports   ::== nm1:name import                                     ;; single-item encoding (existing)
+imports   ::== nm1:name nm2:name externtype                                   ;; single-item encoding (existing)
-             | nm1:name nm2:name 0x7F list(import)  -- if nm2 = "" ;; multiple-item compact encoding
+             | nm1:name nm:name 0x7F list(nm2:name externtype)  -- if nm = "" ;; compact encoding 1
-import    ::== nm2:name externtype
+             | nm1:name nm:name 0x7E externtype list(nm2:name)  -- if nm = "" ;; compact encoding 2
 ```

-The `0x7F` will cause existing implementations to fail with "unknown import type" or similar, making this change backward-compatible.
-The value of `7F` is chosen so that this byte may be reinterpreted as LEB128 in the future.
+The `0x7F` or `0x7E` will cause existing implementations to fail with "unknown import type" or similar, making this change backward-compatible.
+The values are chosen so that this byte may be reinterpreted as LEB128 in the future.

-The expected overall cost of this encoding is just three or four bytes: `0x00` for the empty name, `0x7F` to signal the compact encoding, and likely no more than two bytes for the number of import items to follow.
-As any redundant module name must be at least one byte (for a zero-length name), this encoding should easily pay for itself.
+The expected overall cost of this encoding scheme is just three or four bytes: `0x00` for the empty name, `0x7F` or `0x7E` to signal a compact encoding, and likely no more than two bytes for the number of import items to follow.
+As any redundant module name or externtype must be at least one byte, this encoding should easily pay for itself in almost all situations.

 ### Text format

-A new form of the `import` declaration is added that produces a list of imports, and implicitly maps to the compact encoding.
-The existing syntax remains valid and maps to the non-compact encoding.
+Two new forms of the `import` declaration are added, in addition to the existing one:

 ```
+(import "mod" "foo" ...)                            ;; existing
-(import "mod" (item "foo" ...) (item "bar" ...)) ;; new; maps to compact encoding (import "mod" "foo" ...)                         ;; existing; maps to non-compact encoding
+(import "mod" (item "foo" ...) (item "bar" ...))    ;; compact encoding 1 (new)
+(import "mod" (type ... (item "foo") (item "bar"))) ;; compact encoding 2 (new)
 ```

 ### Syntax, Validation, Execution